havrak/CaravanProject/ProjectFiles/notes.md

 + check comparing mac addresse
 + if you can compare only with == or need to compare each var in addr, should work == for empty

++ add delete master to sensor unit
+	+ in case connection is lost and master losses its connection

 /interface ethernet poe set ether4 poe-out=off
 /interface ethernet poe set ether4 poe-out=forced-on

++ time update can get into infinite loop

 10 - 7447
 20 - 7836